xperiatrix/blogger/README.md

 + DIY & Console
     - DIY of [< New Budget Promising PC in Early 2018 >](./Readings/New_Budget_Promising_PC_in_Early_2018.md)

-+ Repost
-    - Repost of [< The Economic Organization of a P.O.W.
-Camp>](http://icm.clsbe.lisboa.ucp.pt/docentes/url/jcn/ie2/0POWCamp.pdf) // R.A.Radford From Economica Nov.
-1945

 ## Utils
 &nbsp;&nbsp;&nbsp;&nbsp; I built my first Hackintosh yesterday and I did clean reinstall Fedora27 XFCE4 on the laptop tonight, and I also upgraded to the latest operating system on mac.
 I built up the basic developing environment that required on both side platforms.
 I guess there will be a little help in writing down the tips on Fedora/Mac for anyone who visits this webpage.